ForecastXL/openapi-rails/README.md

   - `CSV` format for `index` action, requires `.csv` format to be added to the request url, e.g. `/api/posts.csv`.

+### ActiveRecord:

+For those who are using ActiveRecord the following configurations of you models are automatically converted into an api and its specs.

+Attributes:
+  - type
+  - format
+  - default

+Validators:
+  - Presence
+  - Uniqueness
+  - Format (regex)
+  - Inclusion
+  - Length
+  - Numericality

+Associations:

+All associations defined on the models are loaded into the specs and can be requested through the api.

+AcceptsNestedAttributes:

+When you define 'accepts_nested_attributes' on your models the api will allow the client to create these associated models.

 ## Customization